lbormann/darts-hub/README.md

 If you are looking for an video explaination (german), have a look at https://www.youtube.com/watch?v=L5qx0afyXKs

+List of Apps managed by ADD:

+* autodarts-client
+* autodarts-caller
+* autodarts-extern
+* autodarts-wled
+* autodarts-gif
+* autodarts-voice
+* cam-loader
+* droid-cam
+* epoc-cam
+* virtual-darts-zoom
+* dartboards-client
+* custom-web-url-*
+* custom-*

+Disclaimer: Some apps won't be visible in your setup.
+The reason for that is that some apps are not available for your os or particular profile selected.

 ## COMPATIBILITY

 Autodarts-desktop supports all major platforms: